Week of education and actions against racism and anti-Semitism

 Thursday, March 25, 7:30 PM

-Defined since 1945, conspiracy theories continue to flourish, spread on a global scale like the diseases born from the globalization of changes.
-Each new event that occurs, whether it concerns politics, the economy or health (such as Covid-19) can be the subject of a new conspiracy theory, which it is however possible to decipher and therefore fight.
+Defined since 1945, conspiracy theories continue to flourish, propagated on a global scale like the diseases born of the globalization of changes.
+Each new event that occurs, whether it concerns politics, the economy, or health (such as COVID-19), can be the subject of a new conspiracy theory, which it is nevertheless possible to decipher and thus combat.

-In the presence of Antoine Bristielle, PhD student at Grenoble Alpes university, member of the Fondation Jean-Jaurès, and Rudy Reichstadt, founder of the Observatoire du conspirationnisme.
+In the presence of Antoine Bristielle, PhD student at Grenoble Alpes University, member of the Jean-Jaurès Foundation, and Rudy Reichstadt, founder of the Observatory of Conspirationism.

-Led by Tristan Mendès France, specialist in digital cultures, associate lecturer at the University Paris 1.
+Moderated by Tristan Mendès France, specialist in digital cultures, associate lecturer at the University of Paris 1.

-The Rendez-vous of Drancy: literary with Beata Umubyeyi Mayor
+Les Rendez-vous de Drancy: literary with Beata Umubyeyi Mayor

 Beata Umubyeyi Mairesse was born in Butare, Rwanda, in 1979.
-She arrived in France in 1994, after having survived the genocide of the Tutsi.
-All your children scattered, his first novel, features Blanche, a survivor of the genocide of the Tutsi, who lives in Bordeaux.
-She built her life in France, with her husband and her mixed-race boy Stokely.
+She arrived in France in 1994 after surviving the genocide of the Tutsi.
+Tous tes enfants dispersés, his first novel, features Blanche, a survivor of the genocide of the Tutsi, who lives in Bordeaux.
+She built her life in France, with her husband and her mixed-race son Stokely.
 But after years of exile, when Blanche returns to her mother Immaculata, the painful memory resurfaces.
-Will they both be able to talk to each other, forgive each other, love each other again?
+Will the two of them be able to talk, forgive each other, and love each other again?
 Stokely, caught between two countries, wants to understand where he comes from.
-Ode to persevering mothers, to transmission, to the life drive that drives each of us, All your children scattered carries the voices of three generations trying to reconnect broken ties and find their place in today’s world.
+Ode to persevering mothers, to transmission, to the life drive that animates each of us, All your dispersed children carry the voices of three generations trying to renew broken ties and find their place in today’s world.

-Les Rendez-vous de Drancy are all hosted by Alix Quéré, coordinator in charge of educational activities at Drancy, Shoah Memorial.
+Les Rendez-vous de Drancy are all led by Alix Quéré, coordinator in charge of educational activities at Drancy, Shoah Memorial.

-All our conferences are broadcast live on the website, the Facebook account, the YouTube page of the Shoah Memorial and on Zoom
+All our conferences are broadcast live on the website, the Facebook account, the Shoah Memorial YouTube page and on Zoom